-Ncl_tray manually loads the Novell Client for Linux tray application.
+Allows you to manually load the Novell Client for Linux tray application.
 This application provides GUI access to Novell Client functionality such as login, logout, mapping drives, and many other functions.
-It requires the XWindows system to be running, because it is a GUI application.
+It requires the X Windows System to be running, because it is a GUI application.